adrenak/gorky/README.md

 cd my-site
 ```

-This creates a new Gorky site with example content and templates.
+This creates a new Gorky site with example content and template files.

 ### 2. Customize your site